 [Section 75 inserted by No. 79 of 1995 s.
 8(1).]

-76. Rules are not to conflict with section 74 or 75
+76. Organisation’s rules not to conflict with s.
+74 or 75

 Within 6 months of the coming into operation of section 8 of the Industrial Relations Legislation Amendment and Repeal Act 1995 1 the Registrar shall review the rules of each organisation of employees and shall, by application pursuant to section 66, bring before the President the rules of any organisation of employees if, in the opinion of the Registrar, any of those rules is contrary to or inconsistent with section 74 or 75.